hyperledger/aries-vcx/aries_vcx/TUTORIAL.md

 # Run
 ### Stage 1 - unit tests
-- First we need to get unit tests working on your machine.
+- First we need to get unit tests passing on your machine.
 These don't require any external services to run.
 ```
 cargo test --features "general_test" -- --test-threads=1
 ```
-If you run into an errors
+If you run into errors
-- On OSX, try to install following packages with:
+- On OSX, you need to install zmq and pkg-config
   ```sh
   brew install zmq
   brew install pkg-config